 As coffee began to spread like wildfire across the globe, there was a lot of competition for cultivation.
 Arabica coffee is believed to be the first coffee to be sown well over a thousand years ago in southwest Arabia.

-By the 15th century, coffee farms were popping up all over modern day Egypt, Syria, Persia and Turkey.
+By the 15th century, coffee farms were popping up all over the Yemeni district of Arabia, and by the 16th century coffee was known all across Egypt, Syria, and Turkey.

 As coffee grew in popularity throughout Arabia, the thousands of pilgrims that came to visit the holy city of Mecca discovered this drink too.
 The pilgrims took their knowledge of this “wine of Araby” back to their native country, spreading the news of coffee.